 In our sample flow above you can also notice the “debug” node that allows to easily monitor how nodes process data.

-Node-RED is a powerful tool for automation of prototyping, data processing, and other tasks.
+Node-RED is a powerful tool for the automation of prototyping, data processing, and other tasks.
 Visual programming facilitates the understanding of the logic behind each node (handler).
-Node-RED is easily extendable by own nodes or by the ones created by others, thus sky is the limit to what you can do with it.
+Node-RED is easily extendable by own nodes or by the ones created by others, thus the sky is the limit to what you can do with it.
 Hope this article helps in solving some of your tasks in an elegant and convenient way.